 The educational program in Respiratory Therapy is part of a consortium that also includes Indiana University, Ball State University, the University of Indianapolis, and IU Health.
-Classroom and laboratory courses are held at Methodist Hospital (Indianapolis), which is connected to the IUPUI campus via a free People Mover System.
+Classroom and laboratory courses are held at Methodist Hospital (Indianapolis).
 Students remain enrolled at IUPUI for all of their Respiratory Therapy courses and receive their degree from the IU School of Medicine.